The Chris Mannix Show

-The Chris Mannix Show was a weekly sports radio program that is hosted by Chris Mannix.
-The program is broadcast on NBC Sports Radio on Sundays from 6p to 9p ET.
+The Chris Mannix Show was a weekly sports radio program that was hosted by Chris Mannix.
+The program was broadcast on NBC Sports Radio on Sundays from 6:00 pm to 9:00 pm ET.
 It premiered on Sunday, January 6, 2013.
 It ended on February 2, 2018.
-The Afternoon Drive slot on NBC Sports Radio was replaced by Calling The Shots with Keith Irizarry.
+The Afternoon Drive slot on NBC Sports Radio was replaced by Calling the Shots with Keith Irizarry.